What’s on TV this Christmas 2019?

 Airs: Christmas Day at eight:30pm

-A complete decade has handed since we had been final handled to a brand new episode of Gavin & Stacey, so the return of the beloved English-Welsh sitcom for a one-off Christmas particular is an undisputed spotlight of the festive TV calendar.
+A whole decade has handed since we have been final handled to a brand new episode of Gavin & Stacey, so the return of the beloved English-Welsh sitcom for a one-off Christmas particular is an undisputed spotlight of the festive TV calendar.

 Authentic solid members Ruth Jones, James Corden, Matthew Horne, Joanna Web page, Rob Brydon, Larry Lamb, Melanie Walters and Alison Steadman all return for the hour-long particular, which has been confirmed for BBC One’s Christmas Day line-up.